sharpton/shotmap/docs/config_files.md

         perl scripts/shotmap.pl --conf-file=<path_of_configuration_file> [options]

-    Note that you can override configuration file settings by invoking command line options thusly:
+    Note that you can override configuration file settings by invoking command line options.
+In the following example, we override the --trans-method value in our configuration file with the command line option so that shotmap.pl invokes the 6FT value for the --trans-method parameter.

         perl scripts/shotmap.pl --conf-file=<path_of_configuration_file> --trans-method=6FT